 If you need translation help, call the Customer Service number on the back of your ID card.

 The Bluecard program allows our members and their dependents to receive covered inpatient hospital care and physician services when traveling outside of the area of their plan’s coverage.
-Read the official disclosure statement of the BlueCard program for the Blue Cross Blue Shield of Michigan PPO plan (PDF) or the Blue Care Network HMO plan (PDF).
+Read the official disclosure statement of the BlueCard program for the Blue Cross Blue Shield of Michigan PPO plan (PDF), Blue Cross Blue Shield of Michigan Metro Detroit EPO plan (PDF) or the Blue Care Network HMO plan (PDF).